Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Introduction

 Experimental results show that DSEKP maintains nearly identical throughput to PSK while achieving stronger cryptographic guarantees.
 With only a 27\% increase in mean latency and less than 10\% growth in payload size, DSEKP enables secure key renewal and per-session isolation at negligible computational cost.
 These outcomes confirm the feasibility of dynamic symmetric rekeying for constrained IoT devices, establishing DSEKP as a practical and scalable upgrade path for PSK-based systems.

-The key contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Lightweight symmetric session protocol:} DSEKP extends PSK with HKDF-based per-session key derivation and HMAC authentication, achieving forward secrecy and replay protection without public-key operations. \item \textbf{End-to-end hardware validation:} Full implementation on ESP32 and Raspberry~Pi~5 demonstrates the real-world deployability of DSEKP in IoT–Edge networks. \item \textbf{Comprehensive experimental evaluation:} Over 6{,}500 packet transmissions per protocol were analyzed for latency, throughput, and reliability under identical network conditions. \item \textbf{Multi-session reliability verification:} Repeated experiments confirmed consistent session rekeying and robustness across device reboots with $>$99.8\% packet delivery success. \item \textbf{Reproducible analysis framework:} MATLAB-based scripts were developed for latency and throughput analysis, supporting future benchmarking of IoT security protocols. \end{itemize}
+The key contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Lightweight symmetric session protocol:} DSEKP extends PSK with HKDF-based per-session key derivation and HMAC authentication, providing per-session key isolation and replay protection without public-key operations. \item \textbf{End-to-end hardware validation:} Full implementation on ESP32 and Raspberry~Pi~5 demonstrates the real-world deployability of DSEKP in IoT–Edge networks. \item \textbf{Comprehensive experimental evaluation:} Over 6{,}500 packet transmissions per protocol were analyzed for latency, throughput, and reliability under identical network conditions. \item \textbf{Multi-session reliability verification:} Repeated experiments confirmed consistent session rekeying and robustness across device reboots with $>$99.8\% packet delivery success. \item \textbf{Reproducible analysis framework:} MATLAB-based scripts were developed for latency and throughput analysis, supporting future benchmarking of IoT security protocols. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} reviews related work on lightweight cryptographic protocols and HKDF-based key derivation for IoT systems.
 Section~\ref{sec:method} details the proposed DSEKP methodology, system architecture, and protocol workflow.
 Section~\ref{sec:setup} describes the experimental setup, while Section~\ref{sec:results} presents the comparative results and analysis.
 Section~\ref{sec:discussion} discusses broader implications and trade-offs, and Section~\ref{sec:conclusion} concludes with potential directions for future research.